Find Affordable College Courses

 Cambridge, MA

-Harvard University landed the #7 spot in the 2023 rankings for the most popular master’s degree computer science programs.
-Harvard is a very large private not-for-profit school located in the midsize city of Cambridge.
+Harvard University came in at #7 in this year’s edition of the Most Popular Computer Science Master’s Degree Schools in the New England Region ranking.
+Harvard is a fairly large private not-for-profit school located in the midsize city of Cambridge.

 Of the 35 students majoring in compsci at Harvard, 74% are male and 26% are female.